Skilled Representation for Those Served with a DVRO in Orange County

-District Attorneys approach domestic violence cases with much importance, as most District Attorney offices have a separate division for prosecuting and receiving severe convictions to domestic violence offenders.
-Sometimes, offenders are still prosecuted and charged even when the victim decides to not press charges.
+District Attorneys approach domestic violence cases with much importance, as most District Attorney offices have a separate division for prosecuting and receiving severe convictions of domestic violence offenders.
+Sometimes, offenders are still prosecuted and charged even when the victim decides not to press charges.
 The typical sentence for offenders is jail time, despite the fact that the defendant may be a first-time offender.

 Alleged domestic violence in the OC can result in a few different restraining orders.
 The following are the most common types: